Cardano-Forge/weld/README.md

 #### Retrieving All Supported Wallet Extensions

-All the supported wallet extensions info can be retrieved from the `SUPPORTED_WALLETS` object.
+Info for all of the wallet extensions that Weld support (not just the ones installed on the user's machine) can be retrieved from the `SUPPORTED_WALLETS` object.

-This info can be used to build a wallet connection dialog.
+This info can be used to build a wallet connection dialog that has links to extensions that aren't installed.

 ```tsx
 import { SUPPORTED_WALLETS } from "@ada-anvil/weld";